lizTheDeveloper/react-audio-visualization/README.md

  ```
 ### Now comes the real coding :)

-Now inside the div with the className App we will insert an audio tag, with whatever song you'd like.
-I'm going to use sublime!
-Also add an h2 tag to say the name of the song and artist you choose.
+Inside the div with the className App, insert an audio tag with whatever song you'd like.
+I'm going to use Sublime!
+Also add an `h2` tag to say the name of the song and artist you choose.

-now the App Component should look like this:
+Now the App Component should look like this:

 ```
 class App extends Component {